dbusteed/dbusteed.github.io/_posts/2025-12-01-diy-eurorack-voltage-controlled-amplifier.md

 1. Cut the stripboard
 1. Cut traces and test (lack of) continuity
-1. Soldered all the stuff
+1. Solder all the stuff
-1. Connected my two boards
+1. Connect the two boards
-1. Tested the build
+1. Test the build
-1. Cut, drilled, and painted the panel
+1. Cut, drill, and paint the panel
-1. Added the panel
+1. Attach the panel
-1. Added to the case

 <img src="/assets/images/vca.jpg" alt="vca" width="600"/>

 ## Mixed Success?

-During the "tested the build" step from above, I discovered two issues.
+During the "test the build" step from above, I discovered two issues.

 First, only one of the VCA setups worked.
 Side "A" would pass the input to the output, but the level control and CV input didn't affect it at all.
 I checked my schematic, layout, and my soldering and saw no issues.